Fiber Optic Technology

 Fiber Internet vs. DSL

 DSL, or Digital Subscriber Line, uses phone lines to transmit internet signals.
 With a maximum speed of 500 Mbps, DSL falls far short of fiber internet’s 10 Gbps, which is 100x faster.
-Fiber internet is also more secure, with less chance of data being stolen or otherwise intercepted, and fiber cables are less susceptible to loss of service due to environmental damage.
+Fiber internet is more secure.
+It has a lower risk of data theft or interception.
+Plus, fiber cables are less likely to lose service from environmental damage.

 Cable vs. Fiber Optics